Enforce Azure Active Directory Multi-Factor Authentication for Azure Virtual Desktop using Conditional Access

 - Assign users a license that includes Azure Active Directory Premium P1 or P2.

-- An Azure Active Directory group with your users assigned as group members.
+- An Azure Active Directory group with your Azure Virtual Desktop users assigned as group members.

-- Enable Azure multifactor authentication for all your users.
-For more information about how to do that, see How to require two-step verification for a user.
+- Enable Azure AD Multi-Factor Authentication for your users.
+For more information about how to do that, see Enable Azure AD Multi-Factor Authentication.

 Create a Conditional Access policy

-Here's how to create a Conditional Access policy that requires multifactor authentication when connecting to Windows Virtual Desktop:
+Here's how to create a Conditional Access policy that requires multi-factor authentication when connecting to Azure Virtual Desktop:

 Sign in to the Azure portal as a global administrator, security administrator, or Conditional Access administrator.